Chamber News

 Inclusion in Action: Expanding Inclusive Housing

 When addressing housing in New Hampshire, it is important to consider and support intentional choices that support independent living opportunities.
 Next Step Living is a first-of-its-kind community designed to support independent living for people with intellectual and developmental disabilities (IDD).
-An on-site residential life skills coordinator is available to offer guidance when needed and to
+An on-site residential life skills coordinator is available to offer guidance when needed and to plan ongoing enrichment activities that support growth, connection, and community engagement.
+We interviewed founder and President Mike Dennehy to learn more about the organization’s work and how we can all take steps to support inclusive housing.

 Inclusion in Action: Expanding Inclusive Housing Read More »